Installing Edge Microgateway

 npmusing the following command.
 This command installs the software and puts the

 edgemicroexecutable in your path.
-See also Where is Edge Microgateway installed?.
+To find out exactly where the following command installs Edge Microgateway, see Where is Edge Microgateway installed?.

 npm install edgemicro -g